-To be eligible for an Off-Campus Study Award, a student must be a Canadian citizen or landed immigrant who is in good academic standing at UNB.
+To be eligible for an Off-Campus Study Award, a student must be a Canadian citizen or permanent reminant who is in good academic standing at UNB.
 The recipient must be accepted to another university which has established a formal exchange agreement with UNB or is involved in an approved off-campus study program.

 The Off-Campus Study Award is paid to the recipient in the form of a credit against the student's full-time UNB tuition and other compulsory fees for the term that the student is studying elsewhere.
 Once UNB tuition and compulsory fees have been paid and a balance remains available, the recipient can request a refund from Financial Services on their respective campus.

-A student can retain an Off-Campus Study Award as long as s/he completes the off-campus study and shows satisfactory evidence of merit.
+A student can retain an Off-Campus Study Award as long as they complete the off-campus study and shows satisfactory evidence of merit.
 In the event that a student returns before the completion of the term, the Off-Campus Study Award is removed from the student's account.
 The Off-Campus Study Award does not appear on the student's transcript.